launchableinc/hands-on-lab/HANDSON1.md

 Let's get started.

-# Prepare the Project You Want to Integrate Launchable
+# Prepare the Project You Want to Integrate Smart Test

 First, get the project you usually work on and want to make testing faster for.
 If you haven’t cloned it yet, use `git clone`.
 If it’s already cloned, navigate to its directory.

-# Prepare Your Launchable Token
+# Prepare Your Smart Test API Token

-You need an API token to use Launchable.
+You need an API token to use Smart Test.
 Go to your workspace’s Settings > API Token and generate a new token.

 **Node:** If you haven’t created a workspace yet, please refer to `SIGN_UP.md` to set one up.